 I researched bacon producers in Nepal when we planned our hiking trip.
 I came across the Facebook page of Kathmandu’s Urban Food.
 I was immediately struck by the fact that the look of their company reminded me very much about how Woodys was started.
 It strangely “felt” the same.

 The day after our arrival in Kathmandu, the young and dynamic CEO and co-founder of Urban Food, Ayush Rajbhandari picked us up from our hotel for a factory visit.
 It was he who made the booking for us at the Dalai-La Boutique Hotel.

-When we walked into the hotel, I told Minette and Tristan that I felt like Omar Sharif walking into a scene in precolonial India – so perfect and authentic is the ambiance.
-I suddenly felt very old when nobody knew whom Omar Sharif was.
+When we walked into the hotel, I told Minette and Tristan that I felt like Omar Sharif walking into a scene in precolonial India – so perfect and authentic is the ambience.
+I suddenly felt very old when nobody knew who Omar Sharif was.

 Ayush put us in touch with Deewaker Piya’s Travelines who turns out to be the best tour operator in Nepal and who became the creators of our entire Nepalese adventure and friend.

 We drove through the streets of Nepal and we had the privilege to hear how Urban Food was created.
 A brainchild of him and his brothers, the company was created for exactly the same reason as Oscar and I created Woodys, 8 years ago.
 Natives from Nepal, their father has been a trader all his life and like Oscar and me, they too saw how easily agencies to distribute products in a region are lost.
 As was the case with Oscar and me, the decision was made to create their own brand, producing their own products and so, own their own destiny.

 The concept is simple and brilliant.
 To provide a network of high-quality Nepalese food outlets in the form of a retail outlet and a number of fast-food carts under their brand, supplied from a central factory where quality and innovation are owned and controlled by them.